gitbra/pwic/README.md

 - Lightweight user interface illustrated with emojis
 - Dark mode
 - Homogeneous look and feel across the pages
-- Encyclopedic mode to browse the latest (non-)validated revisions only
+- Encyclopedic mode to browse the latest validated revisions only
 - Automatic summary of the page
 - In-text search with inclusion, exclusion, hash tags and special keywords
 - Highlight of the lines of code
 - Export of a page to OpenDocument (*.odt)
-- Export of a page to Markdown
+- Export of a page to Markdown (*.md)
 - Share by link
 - Share by email
 - Internationalization (English only for now)